-Digital Headquarter: a Comprehensive Approach to Operating a Digital Workplace
+Digital Headquarters: a Comprehensive Approach to Operating a Digital Workplace

-The upcoming transition to a hybrid workplace is making many companies ponder whether they are technologically and operationally ready to run a digital headquarter alongside a physical one.
+The upcoming transition to a hybrid workplace is making many companies ponder whether they are technologically and operationally ready to run the digital headquarters alongside a physical one.

 The concept of “digital headquarters” prompts companies to think about how they could create a consistent, integrated, and empowering work experience for the workforce, dispersed across functions and locations.

 The term “digital headquarters” was coined by Deloitte in the Tech Trends 2021 report to describe the scope of operational and technological changes required to support the newly emerging hybrid work patterns.

 Traditionally, companies prioritized investments in improving corporate intranets and physical office amenities to create a safe, satisfying, and streamlined work experience for employees.

 However, as employees can now work from anywhere — home, office, or at the client-site — companies are once again facing the need to re-think their digital workplace strategy.

 The latest data from Gartner reflects that sentiment.
 Among the boards of directors, “digital tech initiatives” and “workforce” are ranked as the top strategic business priorities for 2022.
 Specifically many are wondering: